California HealthCare Foundation – Supporting ideas and innovations to improve health care for all Californians.

 Highlights of the presentation were:

-• Karen Shore opened with a brief overview of ACA and described major components of the law.
+• Karen Shore opened with a brief overview of the ACA and described major components of the law.

-• Marian Mulkey focused her remarks on present day health care costs and coverage, public and private coverage expansion and related changes in benefits, and access to care in the ACA and provided an update on implementation activities in California in these areas.
+• Marian Mulkey focused her remarks on present-day health care costs and coverage, public and private coverage expansion and related changes in benefits, and access to care in the ACA and provided an update on implementation activities in California in these areas.

 • Janet Coffman closed with a discussion of the impact of the ACA on demand for health care services and additional health workforce challenges.
-She outlined the ACA provisions on funding for physician reimbursement and health provider education, described state activities to assess and plan health workforce strategies and described the vulnerabilities in funding of workforce grant programs because funds have been authorized but not yet appropriated.
+She outlined the ACA provisions on funding for physician reimbursement and health provider education, described state activities to assess and plan health workforce strategies, and described the vulnerabilities in funding of workforce grant programs because funds have been authorized but not yet appropriated.

 For more information, contact Danny Sandoval (916.329.4542).